 For broadleaved species, ensure that the length from the spot where a cryo-sample for SEM will be obtained to the cut edge of the harvested stem is longer than the samples' maximum vessel length in order to prevent tension–induced artifacts within the cryo sample [1].

 MED: Talent ensures the length from the spot where a cryo-sample for SEM will be obtained to the cut edge of the harvested stem is longer than the samples' maximum vessel length.
 Any action in this process can be filmed for this shot.
+TEXT: In advance, the maximum vessel length of samples should be researched or determined with similar samples by the air injection method.

 Next, cover the sample with a black plastic bag to reduce transpiration [1].
 Keep the cut end of the sample in the water and maintain this condition for approximately 30 minutes in order to relax the xylem tension [2-TXT].